orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 _NOTE: The `operations` attribute on the `<form>` elements is *not* added by the persistence provider: the persistence proxy takes care of adding that attribute._

+The following elements and attributes are straightforward to include:

+- `<application-name>`
+- `<form-name>`
+- `<last-modified-time>`
+- `<form-version>`

+Other elements and their content come from the form definition's metadata:

+- `<title>`
+- `<permissions>`
+- `<available>`

+The built-in relational provider handles this as follows:

+- when a form definition is published (`PUT` of `form.xhtml`), the content of the XHTML document is parsed and the following element is identified
+    - `/xh:html/xh:head/xf:model[@id = 'fr-form-model']/xf:instance[@id = 'fr-form-metadata']/metadata`
+- the children elements with the following names are extracted from under that `<metadata>` element:
+    - `<title>`
+    - `<permissions>`
+    - `<available>`
+- the result is stored in the database alongside the form definition's XHTML content, for faster later retrieval by Form Metadata API calls

+Custom persistence providers may choose a different approach, such as extracting the metadata from form definitions on demand, but the result must be the same.

 #### HTTP response codes

 - `200`: success